/ Chocolate Resources / Chocolate Blog / Tempering Chocolate Troubleshooting

 Tips and tricks help with the most common chocolate tempering problems

 Working with chocolate can be incredibly frustrating, and no one knows that better than us!
 It’s temperamental, literally.
 It’s extremely sensitive to changes in temperature, humidity/moisture, agitation, etc. etc.!
 You think everything is going your way, and you're tempering chocolate correctly, and then you realize things have gone terribly wrong.
+One of the most common questions about working with chocolate is "why is my chocolate not tempering properly?"

 For a quick reminder about what tempering is, why we have to temper chocolate, and how to temper chocolate click here.